'Out of the mountain of despair, a stone of hope'

 COVID-19, particularly the second wave has suddenly pushed many more thousands to the distress and pains of widowhood.
 Before the pandemic, nearly one in ten widows lived in extreme poverty.
 Covid has worsened the life situations of poor widows who were the breadwinners, as the options to work or do business closed down or shrank during the pandemic.

-Support these mothers – What could be done for the destitute widows who have meagre incomes and are emotionally distressed?
+What could be done for the destitute widows who have meagre incomes and are emotionally distressed?
 Can we help their children to tide over the pain and the persisting aftershocks of having lost a parent?
 And what about the single parent families who struggle to make both ends meet?
 OSF has drawn up a list of such families and children who deserve regular support.
 We seek your valuable support in this initiative.

 Project Cruse - An OSF-initiative for the Destitute Families

-Contributions will be utilised for:
+Contributions are utilised for:

 - Educational support (fees / expenses for study materials) for the children of widows and single parents